Tanookh/Book-Library-Design-Patterns/README.md

 # BookLibrary-DesignPatterns
-BookLibraryU - is an updated version with the use of design patters.
+BookLibraryU - is an updated version with the use of design patterns.

 This project summarizes the use of the DAO design pattern, while connecting with a different class to make the connection more secured.